Alain Marion: Biography

 appointed Marion as first flutist, and later to the Orchestre de Paris.
 In 1972 he became a soloist for the Orchestre National de France.
 He joined the chamber orchestra Ensemble InterContemporain in 1977, working with Pierre Boulez.

-He taught every summer at the Académie internationale d'été in Nice, becoming director in 1986.
+He taught every summer at the Académie internationale d'été de Nice, becoming director in 1986.
 His stature was able to attract some of the world's best musicians to the organisation as teachers, including Jean-Pierre Rampal, Jessye Norman and Henryk Szeryng.

 Marion played a gold flute, made by the Sankyo Flute Company of Japan, and encompassed a wide variety of different musical styles.
 However he expressed a special admiration for the great baroque flutist-composers, as well as for the Czech composer Bohuslav Martinů.

 Marion died of a heart attack while on tour in Seoul, South Korea, aged 59.